network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-04.md

 The [pmacct] YANG push receiver needs to be extended to read

-* From YANG push subscription state change notification header, the YANG XPath/sub-tree and version as specified in [draft-ietf-netconf-yang-notifications-versioning] and cache it for a subscription id and SysName s specified in [draft-tgraf-netconf-notif-sequencing] or transport IPv4/6 address.
+* From YANG push subscription state change notification header, the YANG XPath/sub-tree and version as specified in [draft-tgraf-netconf-yang-notifications-versioning] and cache it for a subscription id and SysName s specified in [draft-tgraf-netconf-notif-sequencing] or transport IPv4/6 address.
 * From YANG push notification push-update header, the subscription id as specified in Section 3.6 of [RFC8641] performs a lookup in the previously cached YANG push subscription state change notification data.
 * From the JSON payload, the vendor specific sensor-path metadata